mvmagni/Explore_OpenCV/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p>
 This project is to setup and explore the functionality of OpenCV.
-Design goals are to explore functionality to create a visual interface as an assistive interface for those with ASD.
+Design goals are to explore functionality to create a visual interface as an assistive interface for those with ASD.Initial inclusion of object detection via YoloV3/4/5, migrated to using mediapipe and including hand detection, facial mesh, contour, and others.

+Initial framework for image processing and exploration completed 15-Dec-2022.
+Initial included runtime configuration changes, processing framework via local video, webcam, or RTSP feed.
+Application design and integration now beginning under Radar github repo.

 <br />
 Latest video on <a href="https://www.youtube.com/watch?v=RYjIu8qhYG8"> youtube </a>
 </p>